+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.

+I.D.1.a) Faciliti es I.D.1.a).(1) There must be adequate inpatient and outpatient facilities, examining areas, chart and record-keeping systems for use in patient treatment, conference rooms, and research laboratories.
+(Core) I.D.1.a).(2) There must be adequate space for faculty members' offices.
+(Core) I.D.1.a).(3) There must be space for study, chart work, and dictation.
+(Core) I.D.1.a).(4) There must be state-of-the-art clinical laboratory facilities that report rapidly the results of necessary laboratory evaluations, including clinical-pathological, electrophysiological, imaging, and other studies needed by neurological services.
+(Core) ID 2 The program in nartnership with its Sponsoring Institution, must

-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education. - I.D.1.a) There must be inpatient and outpatient facilities, examining areas, conference rooms, research laboratories, and office space for faculty members and residents.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core)

+I.D.2.a) access to food while on duty; (Core)

+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)